 UNM’s Farris Engineering Center houses the Computer Science, Chemical and Biological Engineering, and Nuclear Engineering Departments.
 It is a research facility, and the occupants are primarily faculty, staff, and graduate students.
 It includes offices, Computer Labs, Computer/Server Rooms, an Events Space and various Conference Rooms as well as Support Spaces.
 The renovation included a new building exterior with large expanses of energy efficient curtainwall, and an extended structure to convert the reverse pyramid structure of the existing structure into a rectangular building.

 Cooling will be accomplished with a convection type, Chilled Beam system resulting in significant energy savings and noise reduction.

-The demolition includes the removal of large exterior precast concrete panels which were originally placed as the 1960s post-tensioned concrete frame was being erected.
-This creates the need for careful sequencing for their safe and efficient removal.
+The demolition included the removal of large exterior precast concrete panels which were originally placed as the 1960s post-tensioned concrete frame was being erected.
+This created the need for careful sequencing for their safe and efficient removal.